Wandalen/wColor/README.md

 # wColor [![Build Status](https://travis-ci.org/Wandalen/wColor.svg?branch=master)](https://travis-ci.org/Wandalen/wColor)

+Collection of routines to operate colors conveniently.
+Color provides functions to convert color from one color space to another color space, from name to color and from color to the closest name of a color.
+The module does not introduce any specific storage format of color what is a benefit.
+Color has a short list of the most common colors.
+Use the module for formatted colorful output or other sophisticated operations with colors.

 The module in JavaScript provides convenient means for color conversion.
 Contains map of predefined colors( ColorMap ) with rgb channels in [ 0,1 ] range and methods to convert colors between different formats and notations.